aws-dev-staging/test-guidance/README.md

 ---

-The security test stage output is analyzed as part of the CodePipeline orchestration.
-If the security scans return severity findings greater than or equal to medium, then [CodeBuild stop build](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/codebuild/client/stop_build.html) is used to stop the build process, and an Amazon Simple Notification (SNS) topic is used to email the negative results to the requesting data scientist.
+As part of CodePipeline orchestration, the security test stage output is analyzed.
+If security scans detect findings of medium or higher severity, an SNS topic is used to email the finding details to the requesting data scientist.

-If the security scans return lower than medium severities, CodeBuild updates the private internal CodeArtifact (or GitHub) package repository with a new version of the InfoSec-approved external package and the SNS topic is used to email the positive results to the requesting data scientist.
+If the security scans return severities lower than medium, CodeBuild updates the private internal CodeArtifact (or GitHub) package repository with a new version of the InfoSec-approved external package.
+The SNS topic is used to email the new private package name and location for install to the requesting data scientist.

 <p align="center">
   <img src="assets/images/codepipeline-overview.svg"><br>